naser-kazemi/DSD-Project/README.md

 ## Introduction

-The purpose of this project is to develop an FPGA, capable of simulating ropes movement via verlet integration.
+The purpose of this project is to develop an FPGA synthesizable program capable of simulating ropes movement via verlet integration.
 The stack of the project is as follows:

 - **Hardware**: FPGA
 - **Simulation**: Verilator